simplicitesoftware/documentation/docs/docs/core/platform-hooks.md

 - `preLoadProfile` &amp; `postLoadProfile` called before and after loading the main user's settings (e.g. names, language, timezone, ...)
 - `preLoadResponsibilities` &amp; `postLoadResponsibilities` called before and after loading the user's responsibilities
 - `preLoadMenu` &amp; `postLoadMenu` called before and after loading the user's menu entries

-- `preLoadHome` &amp; `postLoadHome` called before and after loading the user's home page
+The `preLoadHome` &amp; `postLoadHome` hooks are called before and after loading the user's home page, which appends after the user loading above, but also each time the user changes its scope (a scope being associated to a home page)

 Menu hooks
 ----------